kpearson/vimfiles/README.md

 ## Macvim

+This set of configurations requires [Macvim].

+Several of the libraries used here behave subtely differently when using Macvim.
+Also, the MacVim binary is essential for the [YouCompleteMe] plugin.

+Unfortunitly MacVim requires the entirety of xCode (Command Line Tools is not enough, _sigh_).

 Install [MacVim] via [Homebrew Cask].
-:heavy_exclamation_mark: MacVim requires the full xCode (Command Line Tools is not enough, _sigh_).
-Also, the MacVim binary is essential for the [YouCompleteMe] plugin.

-Symlink `vimrc` to the root directory as `.vimrc`.
-If these vimfiles were brought in with my [dotfiles](www.github.com/kpearson/dotfiles) install script, this is already taken care of.

 ## Neovim